 CN: So if a cancer cell was hopping into a car to drive to the airport – yes, cancer cells can drive now – it might drive down to South County then over to East St. Louis then up north to the airport.
 Not the normal way of doing things.

 GP: They do this really paradoxical thing where the pathways they employ just don't seem to make sense if our assumption is that cancer cells are trying to get as much energy as possible.
 And one of the things that I think inspired people to study metabolism again is that basic observation that cancer cells aren't running their metabolism to maximize energy usage out of things like glucose.
 It's made us think, "how much do we actually understand about metabolism?
 Why would a cancer cell do this?"
 It just seems like they would want as much energy as they possibly could get.
-And so one of the things that my lab is doing, and a lot of other labs is doing, is trying to appreciate why cells run their metabolism this way.
+And so one of the things that my lab is doing, and a lot of other labs are doing, is trying to appreciate why cells run their metabolism this way.
 And it turns out it's not just cancer cells.
 It's any cell that's trying to grow rapidly.
-So any cell that's growing things like embryos, and other cells that are rapidly growing, also run the metabolism in this way.
+So any cell that's growing - things like embryos, and other cells that are rapidly growing - also run their metabolism in this way.
 So there's clearly something beneficial about running your metabolism this way.
 But we don't yet understand why.

 CN: In the future, understanding more about the metabolism of cancer cells could help scientists develop treatments for cancer.
 But then of course, we come up across yet another challenge.
 If other kinds of rapidly growing cells behave this way, not just cancer cells, how can you make sure that a medication targets just the cancer cells?